beastartare/Embedded-System-for-a-Particle-Collider/README.md

 ## Project Structure
 ### Simulation Steps:
 - Detection of particles ready to be accelerated.
-- Entry into pre-accelerators.
+- Entry into the pre-accelerators.
+(Energy potentiometer ≥ 60%)
 - When reaching target energy, particles enter the LHC.
+(Energy potentiometer ≥ 80%)
 - Collision and display of results.

 ### Inputs: